Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/05-model-view-controller/01-mvc/00-mvc-intro.md

 # PERSISTING DATA
 ---

 In this chapter, we'll walk through several modules that will teach how to build controller methods and routes that make POST requests containing data.
 Those requests will post data that will persist in our Postgres database and return that data to the client in a response.
+To write this code we'll use a Model View Controller pattern, so we'll introduce you to MVC at this time.

 <hr>

 ### Software Pattern
-We're going to be using a pattern that closely resembles something called MVC(Model, View, Controller).
-MVC is a common software pattern found throughout the software world and in many programming languages and applications.
-Take a look at a diagram of MVC to get an idea of how it works:
+ MVC is a common software pattern found in many programming languages and applications.
+Take a look at a diagram of MVC to start getting an idea of how it works:

 ![screenshot](assets/02-mvc.png)

 ### Views
-For this chapter, we won't be dealing with the view, but we'll say that the view/client would be sending requests, receive responses, and work to display the data to users.
-For a temporary client we'll use Postman as view.
+For this chapter, we won't be dealing with the view, but we'll say that the view/client would be sending requests, receiving responses, and working to display the data to users.
+For a temporary client we'll use Postman in lieu of a View.

-### CONTROLLERS
+### Controllers
 It's good to think of the controller as something that handles the heavier logic in the application.
-A controller is usually a method or methods that will handle some of the following things:
+A controller is usually a method or methods that will handle some or all of the following things:

 1. Receiving the incoming request depending on the route.
 2. Processing the type of incoming request: GET, POST, PUT, DELETE.